-Cynthia Franklin, Ph.D., is the Stiernberg/Spencer Family Professor in Mental Health in the Steve Hicks School of Social Work.
-Franklin also holds a courtesy appointment in the Department of Psychiatry at the Dell Medical School and faculty fellowships at the Humanities Institute and the Meadows Center for Preventing Educational Risk in the Department of Special Education.
+Cynthia Franklin, Ph.D., is the Director of External Relations and is the Stiernberg/Spencer Family Professor in Mental Health in the Steve Hicks School of Social Work.
+Franklin holds a courtesy appointment in the Department of Psychiatry at the Dell Medical School.
+She recently finished serving as Interim Dean for Academic Affairs and is also the former Associate Dean for Doctoral Education.

 School mental health, solution-focused brief therapy, dropout prevention, at-risk youths

 - Solution-focused alternatives for education (2003)

 - School-Age Pregnancy and Prevention Research Project (1995)

 - Meta-analysis of RCT Studies on School Mental Health Services with a Focus on the Effectiveness of Interventions Delivered by Teachers (ongoing)

 - Efficacy and Effectiveness Studies on Solution-Focused Brief Therapy (SFBT) (ongoing)